Anu-123-gif/Axia-Connect/README.md

 ## Sprints followed for making this project:

 * First Week : Prepared a Design Document deciding on the Language and Technology to use for build.Worked on building a simple 1-1 video conferencing WebApp.
 * Second Week : Got to know about SDKs like Jitsi, OpenVidu.
 Experimented with different SDKs and decided to add OpenVidu to my project.
-Successfully added Video Conferencing to the WebApp.
+Successfully added Video Conferencing to the WebApp using OpenVidu.
 * Third Week : Added Mute/Unmute functionality and Chat Functionality to the WebApp and worked a little on its Frontend.
-* Fourth and Final Week : Added Login/Logout Functionality, Screen Sharing, Chat Functionality and learnt to deploy the WebApp on Azure using a VM for the first time.
-Added HTMl, CSS, JS to make the WebApp more appealing.
+* Fourth and Final Week : Added Login/Logout Functionality, Screen Sharing and learnt to deploy the WebApp on Azure using a VM for the first time.
+Added HTML, CSS, JS to make the WebApp more appealing.

 ## Features: